64kramsystem/personal_notes/topics/ruby_libraries.md

 @date.wday                                                # Sun=0 ..
 Sat=6
 ```

-There is no simple way to subtract an year. leap day should be taken into account, and even when considering this, is an year 365 or 366 days?
-If an year less is the same date but on the previous yes, a simple solution is to print and reparse the timestamp; alternatively, the more complicated way can be achieved using `Date.new(datetime.year - 1, 1, 1).leap?`, which is not suggested because it's very easy to make a mistake.
+In order to substract/add an year/month, while keeping the smaller units (ie. day/month for year), use `(prev|next)_(year|month)`.
+The date 29/Feb is converted to 28/Feb.

+`DateTime` (require `time` or `date`) supports calendar operations, but not timezones (only offsets).
+If one needs to do calendar operations but print the timezone, use `DateTime`, but print the zone using something like `Time.now.zone`.

-In order to parse a freeform time, use DateTime (required `time`), but mind the offset:
+In order to parse a freeform time, use `DateTime`, but mind the offset:

 ```ruby
 # If the offset is not specified, it's assumed to be UTC.